dscape/specify/README.md

 specify.run();
 ```

-the assert calls are callback functions that wrap the assert module. `specify` figures out how many callbacks you are calling by [static-analysis]. putting it simply it means i count the numbers of time you wrote `assert.`. when that number of assertions is met, or when a timeout occurs, that test is complete and we can execute the next one.
+the assert calls are callback functions that wrap the assert module. `specify` figures out how many callbacks you are calling by [static-analysis]. putting it simply it counts the number of times you wrote `assert.`. when that number of assertions is met, or when a timeout occurs, that test is complete and we can execute the next one.

 static analysis does not work for a `for loop`. in that case you can use `assert.expect(nr)` to tell specify how many assertions to expect: